- By Jamie Shea

 Former Dutch Deputy Prime Minister

 Member of the European Parliament Committee on Foreign Affairs

-Advisor to Fair Observer and Prime Minister of Ireland’s Rainbow Coalition government (1994-1997)
+Advisor to Fair Observer and former prime minister of Ireland

 Former European Commissioner for Research

 Irish Senator for the Cultural and Educational Panel, 2014 European Young Leader

 Former Secretary General of NATO